EGI-Federation/documentation/content/en/users/dev-env/binder/_index.md

 session to interact with that container and the code that it contains from the browser.

-The configuration for building the container support specifying conda environments; installing Python, R and Julia environments; installing additional OS packages; and even complete custom Dockerfiles to bring any application to the system.
+The configuration for building the container supports specifying conda environments; installing Python, R and Julia environments; installing additional OS packages; and even complete custom Dockerfiles to bring any application to the system.
 The code repository can be hosted on popular git hosting platforms